 But we’re likely to see multiple changes in these rules and regulations between now and the summer, so we will be monitoring and responding to all changes accordingly as and when they are published.

 We have been talking to and visiting other sail training organisations, such as UKSA, Sunsail and other RYA Training Centres, to learn about how they have managed to get people sailing this summer as this is more relevant to the type of activity we run.

-Dates for skippers and medics went out in September and we will be in touch with the rest of our volunteers in October.
-If you’ve not heard from us by the end of the month then please get in touch.
-Also, if you’re not a member of the Trust Volunteer Facebook Group, request to join as it’s a good way to stay up-to-date with the latest.
+Dates for skippers and medics went out in September and we were in touch with the rest of our volunteers in October.
+If you’ve not heard from us then please get in touch.
+Also, if you’re not a member of the Trust Volunteer Facebook Group, request to join as it’s a good way to stay up-to-date with the latest news.

 If COVID is still with us, there will be different medical criteria drawn up for volunteers with our Medical Advisor, Dr Dave Hobin.
 We would not automatically exclude anyone but would have an honest two-way conversation with the volunteer.